triblondon/trib.tv/src/pages/posts/2025/esphome-watering-system.md

 OK but now the problem is that all the plants get watered in one action.
 One of my requirements was that *Every plant gets different amounts of water, on different intervals*.
 We have got the "different amounts of water" but we can no longer water only specific plants.
 I could add a button per plant.
 But how about reducing the dependency on HA even further and put the scheduling on the microcontroller as well?

-For this, we need two new entities per port, a 'select' to determine the watering frequency:
+For this, we need two new entities per port: a `select` to determine the watering frequency, and a `datetime` to record when we expect the next watering to happen.
+Here's how I specified those (and repeated it for every port):

 ```yaml
 select: